shhubham311/Predictive-Maintenance/README.md

 maintenance needs, focusing to minimize the unexpected downtime and reducing the cost.
 The project adopts the CRISP-DM methodology, encompassing data understanding, preparation, modelling, evaluation, and deployment phases.
-The solution of this project could help industry to lower the chance of unexpected downtime and reduce costs
+The solution of this project could help industry to lower the chance of unexpected downtime and reduce costs.